Quantum inference on a classically trained quantum extreme learning machine: Discussion

-The use of frequency-bin encoding, here applied for the first time to quantum machine learning, is particularly suited for this task, due to the natural capability of spontaneous parametric processes to generate frequency-entangled states \cite{kues2017chip}.
-Combined with standard components such as waveshapers, EOMs, and tunable filters, a frequency-bin entangled photon sources enable the generation, evolution, and measurement of large classes of two-qubit states \cite{Lu2023}, here expressed (but in principle not limited to) by Eqs. (\ref{eq:SP_states}, \ref{eq:DP_states}).
-All these components could be furthermore integrated on-chip, in the perspective of developing chip-scale a quantum processing units \cite{clementi2023programmable, borghi2023reconfigurable, Nussbaum2022, Wu2025}.
+Our procedure is independent of the order of the spontaneous parametric process (second or third), number of bosonic modes, choice of degree of freedom, and pump temporal waveform.
+Potential applications might include hyper-entanglement witnessing \cite{vallone2008hyperentanglement}, reconstruction of the joint spectral amplitude \cite{eckstein2014high}, learning of unitary maps \cite{krisnanda2025experimental}, of correlated quantum-walks \cite{imany2020probing} and reconstruction of density matrices \cite{rozema2015characterizing}.
+While here we restricted our focus on the inference of linear functionals of the density matrix elements, such as the entanglement witness, nonlinear functionals of order $n$ could be in principle learned by the QELM by allowing $n$ copies of the input state to interact sequentially with the reservoir \cite{innocenti2023potential}.
+For unitary evolution of the joint input and reservoir state, this has been shown to be equivalent to performing specific POVMs on the input state $\rho^{\otimes n}$ \cite{innocenti2023potential}.
+In this perspective, we could prepare the signal and idler photons in the tensor-product state $\rho_\mathrm{s}\otimes\rho_\mathrm{i}$, with $\rho_\mathrm{s}=\rho_\mathrm{i}=\rho$, to estimate quadratic functionals of the density matrix, such as the state purity $\textrm{Tr}(\rho^2)$.
+Functionals of order $m_\mathrm{s}+m_\mathrm{i}$ could be, in principle, learned by encoding multiple qubits in each signal-idler photon through high-dimensional encoding \cite{baldazzi2025four}, such that $\rho_{\mathrm{s(i)}}=\rho^{\otimes m_{\mathrm{s(i)}}}$ for some integer $m_{\mathrm{s(i)}}>1$.\\ Frequency-bin encoding is particularly appealing for quantum machine learning, combining the straightforward generation of frequency-entangled states \cite{kues2017chip} with efficient information scrambling within a single spatial mode.
+Indeed, combined with standard components such as waveshapers, EOMs, and tunable filters, frequency-bin-entangled photon sources enable the generation, evolution, and measurement of large classes of two-qubit states \cite{Lu2023}, here expressed (but in principle not limited to) by Eqs. (\ref{eq:SP_states}, \ref{eq:DP_states}).
+All these components could furthermore be integrated on-chip, in the perspective of developing chip-scale quantum processing units \cite{clementi2023programmable, borghi2023reconfigurable, Nussbaum2022, Wu2025}.
 Compared to other encoding schemes (e.g. path encoding), frequency-bins also provide robustness to mechanical drifts, which may critically affect long computations.
 Moreover, they provide a natural way to scale the Hilbert space dimension to high-dimensional qudit states (here up to $d=4$ per photon), as well as a large reservoir dimension (here up to 8 per photon).
 In this perspective, it is worth mentioning that the reservoir topology, here defined by a nearest-neighbor interaction, could be further refined to enhance the reservoir expressivity \cite{vetrano2025state}, for example via Fourier synthesis of complex driving RF tones, by the use of multiple EOMs, or by leveraging nonlinear conversion processes for frequency mixing.